MarcoFabbri-F4E/SCtools/docs/source/index.rst

   * :ref:`Simplify toroidal profiles`.
 Simplifies the toroidal profile of a body substituing the curves of its section with straight lines with a given angle between them.

-* :ref:`Elbow to cylinder`.
-Converts the toroidal elbows typically found in pipes in a set of cylinders.

 * :ref:`Legacy`.
 Set of scripts that are either obsolete or outdated but may be useful in an future update.